Submitted by Alan Revised 5/9/22

 Cassanova in Georgetown: Italian..
 Ask for an outdoor table.
 Good Italian fare at reasonable prices.
 Overlooks the beach and at low tides, tables are on the beach.

 Cayman Cabana: Beach bar next to Cassanova’s in Georgetown.
 Farm to table dinner on Thursdays that is incredible.
-(See the other post for more details.
+(Not sure if they Luigi is still doing the farm to table, but worth an ask)

 Sunshine Grill : good burgers and fish tacos, less pricey and very, very casual (at the pool of the sunshine suites hotel)

-Seven Mile Burger: (new post 2019) Menu is very similar to Sunshine Grill.
+Seven Mile Burger: Menu is very similar to Sunshine Grill.
 Great burgers.
 Great prices.
 In Governors Square, small restaurant, good for take out as well.

 Heritage Kitchen: very local (nice shack on the beach behind a gas station toward west bay) best to take home and eat on the beach at your condo.